 - What do you like and dislike about your competitors’ websites?

-Now that we’ve covered the basic questions, it’s time to go a little bit deeper.
-Here are the questions that might help to fasten the whole creating process and avoid miscommunication.
+Now that you have the basics, it’s time to go deeper.
+Here are the questions that can accelerate the entire design process and prevent miscommunication.

 - What are the most important calls-to-action (CTAs) on your website?